-(1) In accordance with the terms of the 2010 Plan, the exercise price of each option was set at the market closing price of our common stock on the date of grant.

-(2) See Note 2 to the consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2012, filed March 12, 2013 with the SEC, for the stock compensation expense assumptions used to determine the valuation and expensing of stock option awards.
-The values recognized in the "Grant Date Fair Value of Option Awards" column above do not reflect estimated forfeitures.
+- (1) In accordance with the terms of the 2010 Plan, the exercise price of each option was set at the market closing price of our common stock on the date of grant.
+Historically, option grants for executives have been made in connection with the annual March meeting of our Board of Directors. - (2) See Note 2 to the consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2014, filed February 26, 2015 with the SEC, for the stock compensation expense assumptions used to determine the valuation and expensing of stock option awards.
+The values recognized in the "Grant Date Fair Value of Option Awards" column above do not reflect estimated forfeitures. - (3) Mr. Baity received a 25,000 share option award upon being promoted to Executive Vice President by our Board of Directors on September 5, 2014. - (4) Mr. Aasen announced his retirement from the Company prior to the grant of executive stock options in 2014.